 But all batteries are not created equal: Some seem to cope better with the extra load and last longer.

-The choice of car battery significantly influences the lifespan
+NOTE: The choice of car battery significantly influences the lifespan

 - Absorbent Glass Mat (AGM) lead-acid batteries can withstand about 300 to 700 cycles.